 For over a decade, his acrobatic saves and unflappable presence made him the bedrock of Inter Milan's defense and a Slovenian national icon.

-Samir Handanović carved out a reputation as one of European football's most reliable and spectacular shot-stoppers during a defining nine-year stint at Inter Milan.
-Known for his calm authority and a particular genius for saving penalties, he became a fixture between the posts, providing stability through various managerial eras at the San Siro.
-His career began in Slovenia before moves to Udinese and later Inter, where he eventually succeeded the legendary Júlio César as number one.
-Handanović's consistency was remarkable, often keeping Inter in games they had no right to be in with breathtaking, reflex stops.
-For the Slovenian national team, he set a record for appearances, a testament to his durability and skill.
-After hanging up his gloves, he transitioned seamlessly into coaching, returning to Inter to mentor the next generation of goalkeepers.
+Samir Handanović set the Slovenian national team record for appearances while serving as Inter Milan's primary goalkeeper for nine seasons.
+He built a reputation for calm authority and a particular genius for saving penalties.
+His career began in Slovenia before moves to Udinese and later Inter, where he succeeded Júlio César as number one.
+His consistency was remarkable, often keeping Inter in games with breathtaking reflex stops.
+After retiring, he transitioned into coaching, returning to Inter to mentor the next generation of goalkeepers.

 1981–1996